 Various technical matters that need to be borne in mind if Yemen is to develop and overcome the poverty that has become a feature of its national life are as follows:

-Yemenis being enabled to provide their own security instead of material support from wealthy nations or international organization;
+◉ Measures to ensure Yemenis being able to provide for themselves instead of expecting material support from wealthy nations or international organizations;

-An economy in which there is high inflation and interest rates, where investment is next to zero and where money is stuffed in safes or under the mattresses will almost inevitably give birth to economic problems such as high costs of living and inflation.
+Putting these arrangements into practice at once will provide a ray of hope for Yemen.
+Otherwise, an economy in which there is high inflation and interest rates, where investment is next to zero and where money is stuffed in safes or under mattresses will almost inevitably bring with it such problems as a high cost of living and inflation.

 If there is production, however, there will be a general improvement in the national economy; the markets will come to life and that will be to the benefit of all.
-The hoarding of goods and money is behavior, which God prohibited in the Qur’an: In the Qur’an, it is commanded that people use their money for good causes.
-It is revealed in verse 34 of Surat at-Tawba that people who hoard their wealth will come to a painful end.
+The hoarding of goods and money is a kind of behavior that God dislikes: In the Qur'an, it is commanded that people use their money for good causes.
+It is revealed in verse 34 of Surat at-Tawba that people who do not use their possessions for auspicious deeds but hoard their wealth will come to a painful end.

 In a climate where people live by Islamic moral values, living conditions are arranged for the benefit of people.
 That is why interest is forbidden, and verse 275 of Surat al-Baqara makes it unlawful for people to be crushed under a heavy burden of debt.
 God reveals that interest will not cause anyone to prosper in another verse:

 God obliterates interest but makes charity grow in value!
-Allah does not love any persistently ungrateful wrongdoer.
+God does not love any persistently ungrateful wrongdoer.
 (Surat al-Baqara, 276)

 It is very important to have order and stability in the country if living conditions are to be improved and that stability must be in all spheres of life, from economy to social life.
 All Muslims have great responsibilities in that regard; nobody should simply sit around waiting for someone else to come up with a solution.
 We must all do what we can, because God imposes this responsibility on all believers.
 This can be fulfilled by preaching religion and showing people the delights religion offers in their lives.